damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 - Feel free to talk about our next release, GitLab [strategy](https://about.gitlab.com/strategy/), or our [product direction](https://about.gitlab.com/direction/#vision).

 ## Suggested Attire<a name="attire"></a>
-- Wear at least one branded GitLab piece of clothing.
+- Wear at least one piece of branded GitLab clothing.
 - If the conference is business casual try some nice jeans (no holes) or pants.
-- Clean shoes please.
+- Clean, closed-toed shoes please.
 - A smile.

 ## Booth Staffing<a name="boothstaffing"></a>